Iran fires missiles, drones across Gulf, region remains in war crosshairs

 Saudi Arabia’s Ministry of Defense reported the interception and destruction of a drone in the Eastern Region.

 Earlier Tuesday, the UAE Ministry of Defence said the country’s air defences were “currently responding to incoming missile and drone threats from Iran”.
 The announcement came four hours after another reported attack from Iran.
+Later, a loud bang was heard in Dubai as authorities said air defences were dealing with a missile threat.

 Al Jazeera’s Zein Basravi, reporting from Dubai, said, “The UAE has been the hardest hit by Iran’s retaliation.
 For instance, there have been 3000 different projectiles – missiles and drones – fired at GCC countries by Iran in terms of its retaliation.
 More than half, well over half, have targeted places in the UAE.
 Overnight was no different … Multiple explosions heard throughout the city.